 California State Transportation Agency

 CalSTA is responsible for developing and updating the program guidelines, including administrative and reporting requirements and disbursement of funds.
-CalSTA will utilize the expertise of the Caltrans Division of Rail and Mass Transportation in administering this program, and may delegate certain duties or responsibilities of the program to the Department.
+CalSTA may delegate certain duties or responsibilities of the program to the Department of Transportation (Caltrans).

 Recipient Rail Agencies